ZetaTwo/zetatwocom/_posts/ctf/2020-04-21-bdayctf-writeup.md

 ---
 layout: post
 title: "Birthday CTF 2020: Writeup"
-date: 2020-04-21 13:00
+date: 2020-07-09 15:00
 type: post
-published: false
+published: true
 comments: false
 categories: ctf
 ---

-Last Tuesday was the day of my 29th birthday.
+Earlier this spring I celebrated my 29th birthday.
 I was sitting a my computer working from home when suddenly, at 15:00, my Twitter notifications exploded.
 My teammates and a few of our CTF friends had prepared a CTF challenge each for me.
 It was one of best birthday presents I've ever received I think and I was basically sitting there laughing as I saw all the tweets rolling in.
 It actually took me a week to solve the challenges.
 I blame work and other commitments but I did solve them in the end.
 Naturally I have to finish it with writing a write-up for the challenges.
 Each challenge was provided as a Tweet directed at me with the [hashtag #ZetaTwoCTFVirtuoso](https://twitter.com/hashtag/ZetaTwoCTFVirtuoso) except two which were follow-ups to another challenge.